learn-co-curriculum/express-routing/README.md

 Try running `curl localhost:3000/hello`.
 You should see `Cannot GET /hello`.
 Why?
 Because our app doesn't know to handle the `/hello` path.
 Each time a request to our app is made, the Express app checks routes that have been registered.

-A route is a path and a callback function.
+In Express, a route is a path and a callback function.
 We used `app.get` above to register a route.
 When a request is made for that path, the callback function that was the second argument to `app.get` gets called.
 That function is given a request and a response.
 In our callback function, we've called these arguments `req` (for request) and `res` (for response).
 Check out the docs to learn more about Express [requests](https://expressjs.com/en/4x/api.html#req) and [responses](https://expressjs.com/en/4x/api.html#res).
 We use the response argument's `send` method to send data back to the requester.

 Let's add a route for `/hello` and try that curl command again.
 Our code show now look something like this: